rita-morozova/daily_fantasy_project-1/README.md

 * The seed file will update with scores for players for Week 1-3.
 If at a future date you would like to add scores for newer weeks, download the new week's csv from https://www.fantasypros.com/nfl/reports/leaders/ and save it in the storage folder as "points_week_#weeknumber.csv" then run Contest.new_scores_for_week(#weeknumber) in rails c to update the database.

-## Creating Database:

-* Gnerate tables and controllers by
-`rails g resource modelname colname:datatype`

-* Create associations in the modelname.rb and then run `rails db:migrate` and after creating seeds in seeds.rb file run `rails db:seed`.

-* Our database is setup.

-* To test out associations run `rails c` and test out the associations.

-## Validations:

-* Create validations inside the model.rb file.

 ## Running the application:

 * We are using Behavior Driven Development.